-A. A stormwater management plan shall be developed and submitted to the VSMP authority.
-The stormwater management plan shall be implemented as approved or modified by the VSMP authority and shall be developed in accordance with the following and this manual:

-1. A stormwater management plan for a regulated land-disturbing activity shall apply the stormwater management technical criteria set forth in this section of the manual to the entire landdisturbing activity.
-Individual lots in new residential, commercial, or industrial developments shall not be considered separate land-disturbing activities.

-2. A stormwater management plan shall consider all sources of surface runoff and all sources of subsurface and groundwater flows converted to surface runoff.
+- A. A stormwater management plan shall be developed and submitted to the County VSMP authority.
+The stormwater management plan shall be implemented as approved or modified by the County and shall be developed in accordance with the following, and this manual, and Chapter 23.2-31 of the County Ordinance: - 1.
+A stormwater management plan for a regulated land-disturbing activity shall apply the stormwater management technical criteria set forth in this section of the manual to the entire land-disturbing activity.
+Individual lots in new residential, commercial, or industrial developments shall not be considered separate land-disturbing activities. - 2.
+A stormwater management plan shall consider all sources of surface runoff and all sources of subsurface and groundwater flows converted to surface runoff.